-Every customer you close, the next day, is at risk of churn.
+Every customer you close, the next day, is at some risk of churn.
 A month-to-month customer can basically cancel anytime.
-An annual contract customer can sort of cancel anytime, but really probably won’t for a year, or even 3 (more on why Year 3 is the biggest risk for bigger customers here).
+An annual contract customer can sort of cancel anytime, but that churn probably won’t show up for the better part of a year, even 2 or 3 (more on why Year 3 is the biggest risk for bigger customers here).
 You know this, of course.

 Why is this?
-They are almost always just an experiment.
+Because small deals at large customers are almost always just an experiment.

 Imagine a Big Co.
-They pay $1.5m a year to deploy Salesforce.
-And $1m in consulting fees to deploy it.
-And say $300k in CPQ tools and others to get Salesforce to do what they want.
+They might pay $3m a year to deploy Salesforce.
+And $3m in consulting fees to deploy it.
+And say $700k a year in CPQ tools and others to get Salesforce to do what they want.

 But still, it’s immaterial to the overall cost of the business process in question.
 So it can easily be discarded.